 "We can all choose to challenge and call out gender bias and inequality.
 We can all choose to seek out and celebrate women's achievements.
 Collectively, we can all help create an inclusive world.
 From challenge comes change, so let's all choose to challenge."

 Recognise the agency of young women and girls

-Our report on young women and girls’ mental health highlighted that these difficulties do exist, but that, “It is important to recognise the agency that young women and girls have to protect their mental health, to avoid implying that they are ‘helpless victims’ who must simply rely on the actions of others.”
+Our report, The mental heath of young women and girls policy briefing' on young women and girls, highlighted that these difficulties do exist, but that, “It is important to recognise the agency that young women and girls have to protect their mental health, to avoid implying that they are ‘helpless victims’ who must simply rely on the actions of others.”

 Take an empowered stand

 Today, we can make an empowered stand as women and girls.

 This day means so much because we get a chance to raise awareness around these statistics, make a stand and say they shouldn’t be this way, and that it is not the individual's fault.

 To create momentum for societal and structural change and shine a light on those that have defied the odds and show others that with education and campaigning they can too!